 Is honey good for people with diabetes?
 The answer is yes.
 Switching your intake of refined sugar to raw honey can lead to enormous advantages.
 When compared to refined sugars from sucrose, such as cane, white, and powdered sugar, honey is a nutritive sweetener.
 While it contains more carbs and calories, it is nutritious, natural, and affects blood glucose moderately.
 Here are some of its notable benefits.

 - Natural source of energy

-- Reduces the risk of developing diabetes type 2
+- Reduces the risk factors of developing diabetes type 2

 - Combined with anti-diabetic drugs, honey improved glycemic control